MikalMirkas/d2-writeups/_posts/2023-03-10-root-of-nightmares.md

 ### Special Enemies
 #### **{{ site.data.destiny.raids.ron.special_enemies.shielded_cabal }} of Splendor / Decay**
+Also referred to as Sunblighted enemies.
 Shadow Cabal enemies that are immune to all damage from players without the matching Field.
 They spawn periodically, with position changing depending on how many nodes have been completed on the side they spawn on.
 - Exclusively minor Centurions passively(?) spawn until a side has been completed
 - A Psion, boss Centurion and Legionary spawn on each side when a floor's nodes have been completed.